jemmy512/book-notes/Arch/gt-microservice-and-architecure-design.md

         * Dynamic delivery

 4. Service Fault Tolerance
-    1. FailOver: Automatic switching on failure
+    1. Fail Over: Automatic switching on failure
+        * **Active-passive**

+            With active-passive fail-over, heartbeats are sent between the active and the passive server on standby.
+If the heartbeat is interrupted, the passive server takes over the active's IP address and resumes service.

+            The length of downtime is determined by whether the passive server is already running in 'hot' standby or whether it needs to start up from 'cold' standby.
+Only the active server handles traffic.

+            Active-passive failover can also be referred to as **master-slave** failover.

+        * **Active-active**

+            In active-active, both servers are managing traffic, spreading the load between them.

+            If the servers are public-facing, the DNS would need to know about the public IPs of both servers.
+If the servers are internal-facing, application logic would need to know about both servers.

+            Active-active failover can also be referred to as master-master failover.

-    2. FailBack: Notification on failure
+    2. Fail Back: Notification on failure
-    3. FailCache: Cache on failure
+    3. Fail Cache: Cache on failure
-    4. FailFast
+    4. Fail Fast

 5. Service Health Management
     1. Heartbeat switch protection mechanism